berntf/otwo/ServerInstallTestnet.md

 cd
 vi firewall_rules.sh
 ```
-Paste the following lines in the firewall_rules.sh script file (replace the [your_sshd_port] variable with the port number chosen in step 11):
+15.1 For testnet paste the following lines in the firewall_rules.sh script file (replace the [your_sshd_port] variable with the port number chosen in step 11):
 ```
 #!/bin/bash
 iptables -F